Hopf Bifurcation

 This is a mouthful of a definition, so let's use a canonical example of a Hopf bifurcation.

-$$\frac{dx}{dt}= + a x - \omega y - x(x^2 + y^2) $$
+\frac{dx}{dt}= + a x - \omega y - x(x^2 + y^2)

-$$\frac{dy}{dt} = \omega x + a y - y(x^2+y^2) $$
+\frac{dy}{dt} = \omega x + a y - y(x^2+y^2)

-Here $a$ is the bifurcation parameter, we will show that $a$ is the square of the radius. $\omega$ is the frequency of the limit cycle.
-In figure 1 you can see that when $a\leq $0 there is only a single fixed point.
-When $a > 0$ there is a sudden change in the dynamics; there is now a stable limit cycle.
+Here a is the bifurcation parameter, we will show that a is the square of the radius. \omega is the frequency of the limit cycle.
+In figure 1 you can see that when a\leq 0 there is only a single fixed point.
+When a > 0 there is a sudden change in the dynamics; there is now a stable limit cycle.

 To see why this is the case, let's convert everything into polar coordinates.
-By setting $x = r \cos(\theta)$ and $y = r \sin(\theta)$ we get
+By setting x = r \cos(\theta) and y = r \sin(\theta) we get

-$$-\frac{d\theta}{dt} r \sin(\theta) + \frac{d r}{dt} \cos(\theta)= + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) $$
+-\frac{d\theta}{dt} r \sin(\theta) + \frac{d r}{dt} \cos(\theta)= + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta))

-$$\frac{d\theta}{dt} r \cos(\theta) + \frac{d r}{dt} \sin(\theta) = \omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) $$
+\frac{d\theta}{dt} r \cos(\theta) + \frac{d r}{dt} \sin(\theta) = \omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta))

-We can solve for the change in radius $\frac{dr}{dt}$
+We can solve for the change in radius \frac{dr}{dt}

-$$\frac{-\frac{d\theta}{dt} r \sin(\theta) + \frac{d r}{dt} \cos(\theta)}{ r\sin(\theta)}=\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ r\sin(\theta)}$$
+\frac{-\frac{d\theta}{dt} r \sin(\theta) + \frac{d r}{dt} \cos(\theta)}{ r\sin(\theta)}=\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ r\sin(\theta)}

-$$- \frac{d\theta}{dt}+ \frac{ \frac{d r}{dt} \cos(\theta)}{ r\sin(\theta)}=\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ r\sin(\theta)}$$
+- \frac{d\theta}{dt}+ \frac{ \frac{d r}{dt} \cos(\theta)}{ r\sin(\theta)}=\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ r\sin(\theta)}

 and

-$$\frac{\frac{d\theta}{dt} r \cos(\theta) + \frac{d r}{dt} \sin(\theta)}{ r \cos(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ r \cos(\theta)}$$
+\frac{\frac{d\theta}{dt} r \cos(\theta) + \frac{d r}{dt} \sin(\theta)}{ r \cos(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ r \cos(\theta)}

-$$\frac{d\theta}{dt} + \frac{ \frac{d r}{dt} \sin(\theta)}{ r \cos(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ r \cos(\theta)}$$
+\frac{d\theta}{dt} + \frac{ \frac{d r}{dt} \sin(\theta)}{ r \cos(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ r \cos(\theta)}

 Add the equations together

-$$ \frac{ \frac{d r}{dt} \sin(\theta)}{ r \cos(\theta)}+ \frac{ \frac{d r}{dt} \cos(\theta)}{ r\sin(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ r \cos(\theta)}+\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ r\sin(\theta)}$$
+\frac{ \frac{d r}{dt} \sin(\theta)}{ r \cos(\theta)}+ \frac{ \frac{d r}{dt} \cos(\theta)}{ r\sin(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ r \cos(\theta)}+\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ r\sin(\theta)}

 Simplify fractions

-$$\frac{ \frac{d r}{dt} \sin^2(\theta)+ \frac{d r}{dt} \cos^2(\theta)}{ r\sin(\theta)\cos(\theta) }= \frac{\omega r \cos(\theta) \sin(\theta) + a r \sin^2(\theta) -r^3 \sin^2(\theta)(\cos^2(\theta)+\sin^2(\theta)) + a r \cos^2(\theta) - \omega r\cos(\theta) \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ r\sin(\theta)\cos(\theta)}$$
+\frac{ \frac{d r}{dt} \sin^2(\theta)+ \frac{d r}{dt} \cos^2(\theta)}{ r\sin(\theta)\cos(\theta) }= \frac{\omega r \cos(\theta) \sin(\theta) + a r \sin^2(\theta) -r^3 \sin^2(\theta)(\cos^2(\theta)+\sin^2(\theta)) + a r \cos^2(\theta) - \omega r\cos(\theta) \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ r\sin(\theta)\cos(\theta)}

-More Simplifying (recall $\sin^2 +\cos^2 =1$)
+More Simplifying (recall \sin^2 +\cos^2 =1)

-$$ \frac{d r}{dt} = + a r(\cos^2(\theta)+ \sin^2(\theta) )-r^3(\cos^2(\theta)+ \sin^2(\theta) )(\cos^2(\theta)+ \sin^2(\theta) ) $$
+\frac{d r}{dt} = + a r(\cos^2(\theta)+ \sin^2(\theta) )-r^3(\cos^2(\theta)+ \sin^2(\theta) )(\cos^2(\theta)+ \sin^2(\theta) )

-$$ \frac{dr}{dt} = a r -r^3 $$
+\frac{dr}{dt} = a r -r^3

-We can do the same trick with the change in phase $\frac{d\theta}{dt}$
+We can do the same trick with the change in phase \frac{d\theta}{dt}

-$$\frac{-\frac{d\theta}{dt} r \sin(\theta) + \frac{d r}{dt} \cos(\theta)}{ \cos(\theta)}=\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ \cos(\theta)}$$
+\frac{-\frac{d\theta}{dt} r \sin(\theta) + \frac{d r}{dt} \cos(\theta)}{ \cos(\theta)}=\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ \cos(\theta)}

-$$ \frac{dr}{dt}- \frac{ \frac{d \theta}{dt} r \sin(\theta)}{ \cos(\theta)}=\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ \cos(\theta)}$$
+\frac{dr}{dt}- \frac{ \frac{d \theta}{dt} r \sin(\theta)}{ \cos(\theta)}=\frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ \cos(\theta)}

 and

-$$\frac{\frac{d\theta}{dt} r \cos(\theta) + \frac{d r}{dt} \sin(\theta)}{ \sin(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ \sin(\theta)}$$
+\frac{\frac{d\theta}{dt} r \cos(\theta) + \frac{d r}{dt} \sin(\theta)}{ \sin(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ \sin(\theta)}

-$$\frac{dr}{dt} + \frac{ \frac{d \theta}{dt} r \cos(\theta)}{ \sin(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ \sin(\theta)}$$
+\frac{dr}{dt} + \frac{ \frac{d \theta}{dt} r \cos(\theta)}{ \sin(\theta)} = \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ \sin(\theta)}

 Subtract the equations to get

-$$ \frac{ \frac{d \theta}{dt} r \cos(\theta)}{ \sin(\theta)} + \frac{ \frac{d \theta}{dt} r \sin(\theta)}{ \cos(\theta)}= \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ \sin(\theta)}- \frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ \cos(\theta)}$$
+\frac{ \frac{d \theta}{dt} r \cos(\theta)}{ \sin(\theta)} + \frac{ \frac{d \theta}{dt} r \sin(\theta)}{ \cos(\theta)}= \frac{\omega r \cos(\theta) + a r \sin(\theta) -r^3 \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) }{ \sin(\theta)}- \frac{ + a r \cos(\theta) - \omega r \sin(\theta) - r^3 \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ \cos(\theta)}

 Simplify fractions to get

-$$ \frac{ \frac{d \theta}{dt} r \cos^2(\theta)+ \frac{d \theta}{dt} r \sin^2 (\theta)}{ \sin(\theta) \cos(\theta)}= \frac{\omega r \cos^2(\theta)+ a r \sin(\theta) \cos(\theta) -r^3 \cos(\theta) \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) - a r \sin(\theta) \cos(\theta) + \omega r \sin^2 (\theta) + r^3 \sin(\theta) \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ \cos(\theta)\sin(\theta)}$$
+\frac{ \frac{d \theta}{dt} r \cos^2(\theta)+ \frac{d \theta}{dt} r \sin^2 (\theta)}{ \sin(\theta) \cos(\theta)}= \frac{\omega r \cos^2(\theta)+ a r \sin(\theta) \cos(\theta) -r^3 \cos(\theta) \sin(\theta)(\cos^2(\theta)+\sin^2(\theta)) - a r \sin(\theta) \cos(\theta) + \omega r \sin^2 (\theta) + r^3 \sin(\theta) \cos(\theta)(\cos^2(\theta)+ \sin^2(\theta)) }{ \cos(\theta)\sin(\theta)}

 Cancel everything to get

-$$ \frac{d \theta}{dt} r \cos^2(\theta)+ \frac{d \theta}{dt} r \sin^2 (\theta) = \omega r (\cos^2(\theta)+ \sin^2(\theta)) $$
+\frac{d \theta}{dt} r \cos^2(\theta)+ \frac{d \theta}{dt} r \sin^2 (\theta) = \omega r (\cos^2(\theta)+ \sin^2(\theta))

-$$ \frac{d\theta}{dt} r = \omega r$$
+\frac{d\theta}{dt} r = \omega r

-$$ \frac{d\theta}{dt} = \omega $$
+\frac{d\theta}{dt} = \omega

 This gives us a differential equation expressed in polar coordinates

-$$ \frac{dr}{dt} = a r -r^3 $$
+\frac{dr}{dt} = a r -r^3

-$$ \frac{d\theta}{dt} = \omega$$
+\frac{d\theta}{dt} = \omega

-Solving for the steady state for $r$ yields $r=0$ the equilibrium or $r =\sqrt{a}$ is the limit cycle. $\theta =\omega t$ is just the frequency of the limit cycle.
-Now we can see why only $a>0$ allows limit cycles, as $0 = a r- r^3$ has more than one root when $a >0$.
+Solving for the steady state for r yields r=0 the equilibrium or r =\sqrt{a} is the limit cycle. \theta =\omega t is just the frequency of the limit cycle.
+Now we can see why only a>0 allows limit cycles, as 0 = a r- r^3 has more than one root when a >0.

-Now that we have some intuition for the bifurcation parameter $a$ we can next analyze when this occurs.
+Now that we have some intuition for the bifurcation parameter a we can next analyze when this occurs.
 As I said, it's when a pair of complex conjugate eigenvalues cross the imaginary axis.

 Let's begin by calculating the Jacobian matrix of the canonical system

-$$ \begin{bmatrix} a & -\omega \\ \omega & a \\ \end{bmatrix} $$
+\begin{bmatrix} a & -\omega \\ \omega & a \\ \end{bmatrix}

-This matrix has eigenvalues $$ \lambda = a \pm i \omega$$
+This matrix has eigenvalues \lambda = a \pm i \omega

-Thus we can see that when $a < 0$ the fixed point is stable and there is no limit cycle. $a = 0$ has two purely imaginary eigenvalues.
+Thus we can see that when a < 0 the fixed point is stable and there is no limit cycle. a = 0 has two purely imaginary eigenvalues.
 There is no limit cycle because the non-linear terms stabilize the fixed point.
-However, when $a >0$ the limit cycle appears.
+However, when a >0 the limit cycle appears.

 It is important to note, we have been discussing the supercritical Hopf bifurcation.
 This is the case when a stable equilibrium point bifurcates into a stable limit cycle and a unstable equilibrium point.
 A subcritical Hopf bifurcation has canonical form

-$$\frac{dx}{dt}= + a x - \omega y + x(x^2 + y^2) $$
+\frac{dx}{dt}= + a x - \omega y + x(x^2 + y^2)

-$$\frac{dy}{dt} = \omega x + a y + y(x^2+y^2) $$
+\frac{dy}{dt} = \omega x + a y + y(x^2+y^2)

 or

-$$ \frac{dr}{dt} = -a r + r^3 $$
+\frac{dr}{dt} = -a r + r^3

-$$ \frac{d\theta}{dt} = \omega$$
+\frac{d\theta}{dt} = \omega

 Here, this is when an unstable equilibrium point bifurcates into a stable equilibrium and an unstable equilibrium.

-When $a$ is sufficiently small, the Hopf bifurcation will occur (and give rise to a limit cycle) when the non-linear terms are highly complicated.
-Depending on the non-linear terms, the frequency won't be $\omega$, and the shape won't be a circle.
-If $a$ becomes very large, the system may undergo other bifurcations, but this gives a great intro to the Hopf bifurcation.
+When a is sufficiently small, the Hopf bifurcation will occur (and give rise to a limit cycle) when the non-linear terms are highly complicated.
+Depending on the non-linear terms, the frequency won't be \omega, and the shape won't be a circle.
+If a becomes very large, the system may undergo other bifurcations, but this gives a great intro to the Hopf bifurcation.

 Author: Alexander J. White